seaweediman/tp/docs/UserGuide.md

 *Filters the position list based on the parameters provided.
 Minimum of 1 field is needed.
 Searching is case-insensitive*

-All fields are not subjected to the restriction in the table and can take any string.
+All fields are not subjected to the restriction in the input table and can take any string.

 <u>Format:</u>